TritonDataCenter/java-manta/README.md

 The initial amount of bytes to attempt to load into memory when uploading a stream.
 If the entirety of the stream fits within the number of bytes of this value, then the contents of the buffer are directly uploaded to Manta in a retryable form.
+* `manta.skip_directory_depth` (**MANTA_SKIP_DIRECTORY_DEPTH**)
+Integer indicating the number of directory levels to attempt to skip when performing a recursive `putDirectory` operation.
+Set to 0 to disable the optimization entirely.
+Irrelevant when the depth of the recursive `putDirectory` call is less than the setting.
+When creating a directory with more levels than the setting, the client will attempt to skip this many non-system directories from the root.
+Will return to normal directory creation procedure if the skipped `PUT` fails or proceed creating all directories between the skip depth and the child on success.
 * `manta.client_encryption` (**MANTA_CLIENT_ENCRYPTION**)
 Boolean indicating if client-side encryption is enabled.
 * `manta.encryption_key_id` (**MANTA_CLIENT_ENCRYPTION_KEY_ID**)